ann arbor idler flats (car ferry service)

-My models start out as a basic Micro-Trains flat car.
-I remove the stock body shells and use just the metal frame.
-I then cut strips of smooth styrene for the side and end sills, building a new rectangular shell that fits precisely over the Micro-Trains frame.
-I insert three center braces and four small triangular gussets at each corner of the new shell so that the body sits squarely on the frame.
+My model(s) started out as just a basic Micro-Trains flat car.
+I removed the stock body shell and used just the metal frame.
+I then cut strips of smooth styrene for the side and end sills, to build a new rectangular shell that fit precisely over the Micro-Trains frame.
+I inserted three center braces and four small triangular gussets at each corner of the new shell so that the carbody sits squarely on the frame.

-I then take a piece of metal fuel filter mesh and cut it to the proper size to fit on top of the new shell.
-Placing the trimmed filter on my work bench, the new body shell is set upside down on the filter.
-I use a can of soup as a weight to hold everything in place, while I run a bead of liquid solvent/cement around the perimeter of the new shell.
-As the solvent softens the styrene, the weight of the soup can pushes the new shell into the mesh.
-Within a few hours everything has melded together and the soup can is removed to reveal a perfect new idler car body.
+I then took a piece of metal fuel filter mesh and cut it to the proper size to fit on top of the new shell.
+I placed the trimmed filter on my work bench and set the new body shell upside down on the filter.
+I used a can of soup as a weight to hold everything in place, while I ran a bead of liquid solvent/cement around the perimeter of the new shell.
+As the solvent softened the styrene, the weight of the soup can pushed the new shell into the mesh.
+Within a few hours everything had melded together and the soup can was removed to reveal a perfect new idler car body.

 Original Ann Arbor Railroad idler flat on former GTW/AA car ferry

 the City of Milwaukee, moored in Manistee Lake

 Brake end detail of idler car, note the metal grate top

 3/4 view of idler car showing long end grab iron and relatively